 How to Book

-Group booking - If you are a teacher and would like to book for a group of students, please complete the Group Booking form before 13 June 2018.
+Group booking - If you are a teacher and would like to book for a group of students, please complete the Group Booking form - form currently closed.

-Individual booking - If you are a student and would like to book a place for yourself, please complete the Individual Booking form before 13 June 2018.
+Individual booking - If you are a student and would like to book a place for yourself, please complete the Individual Booking form - form currently closed.